What is a before and after school program?

 - The Centre fosters positive child development through active learning in a welcoming, stable, and inclusive environment.

 Today’s Family Early Learning and Child Care

 Today’s Family Early Learning and Child Care is a non-profit, charitable agency offering a wide variety of Early Learning and Child Care programs and Ontario Early Years Centres.
 Please see the listing for more information regarding early learning and child care services provided.

 Visit the Today’s Family Early Learning and Child Care website for more information.

 Umbrella Family and Child Centres of Hamilton

-Umbrella Family and Child Centres of Hamilton is a non-profit corporation, providing child care for toddlers, preschool and school-aged children within some Board facilities.
+Umbrella Family and Child Centres of Hamilton is a non-profit corporation, providing child care for infants, preschool and school-aged children within some Board facilities.
 Please see the listing below to determine in which schools the corporation currently operates.
-Visit the Umbrella Family and Child Centres of Hamilton website.

 Waterdown District Children’s Centre